TheBluestBluester/Interactables/README.md

 Args: (mode)(function name)

 Prevents functions from running.
 Mode 0 disables functions.
 Mode 1 reenables them.

+### setvariable:
+Args: (amount)(variable name)

+Sets variables to a value.
+If the variable doesn't exist it will create it.

+### addvariable:
+Args: (amount)(variable name)

+Adds to the variable's value.

+### multvariable:
+Args: (amount)(variable name)

+Multiplies the variable.

+### divvariable:
+Args: (amount)(variable name)

+Divides the variable.

+### remvariable:
+Args: (variable name)

+Deletes the variable.

+### compare:
+Args: (invert mode)(compare mode)

+Compares 2 variables/values on top of it by using 'setvariable'.
+Setting invert mode to 1 will invert the output.
+Compare mode 0 checks if variables are equal.
+Compare mode 1 checks if the first variable greater than the second.
+If the variable doesn't exist it will take the amount from 'setvariable'.

 ## Planned features:
 - [X] Doors.